Justine Bateman: Personal life

-2024 U.S. presidential election
+Political views

 In 2024, Bateman criticized The Hollywood Reporter for claiming she was a "well-known supporter of Donald Trump", a claim the publication removed five hours after publishing it.
-Bateman also chose not to inform the media who she voted for in the 2024 presidential election.
+Bateman also chose not to inform the media whom she voted for in the 2024 presidential election.

 Following Trump's win in the 2024 presidential election, Bateman declined to state whether she had voted for Trump.
 Though it was reported that she felt like she can breathe again in a new era, after the momentum necessary for mob "cancellation" ended with the election and Bateman was quoted as saying that she feels like we're "going through the doorway into a new era", adding that she is "100% excited about it".

-Comments on the Southern California Fire

 In 2025, Bateman called the behavior of Prince Harry and Meghan Markle "repulsive" for showing up at a food bank and touring the still-smoldering remnants of houses during the January 2025 Southern California Fire in Altadena, a suburb of Los Angeles.
 Bateman stated that they were not "politicians" and were only after a "photo op".
 Bateman called them "disaster tourists".